 A collection of Zoom portraits of female faculty.

 The Penn State Department of Mechanical Engineering celebrates the contributions of its 17 women faculty (29%), who are making significant strides in a vast array of research areas, like additive manufacturing, engineering education, design, smart materials, robotics, heat transfer, fluid dynamics, combustion, controls, medical devices and biomechanics.
-We join Purdue in recognizing our women ME faculty.

 Here are the stories and achievements of these women, who are inspiring change and impacting tomorrow.